Email Capt. Rick Stanczyk

 What about inclement weather?

 I almost always tell my customers to show up at the dock when we are scheduled to depart and to make a game time decision regarding the weather.
 You can never really trust forecasts, especially long range ones.
 I’ve often gone fishing on days where they called for 80-100% chance of rain, and never had a drop hit us.
 And I’ve been out when the chances were slim, and gotten soaked briefly.
 Unless there is bad lightning, or it really looks to be raining cats and dogs for several hours, then we usually go fishing.
+Actually some of the best tarpon fishing during the day occurs on overcast, dreary looking days sometimes.
 As far as the wind goes, if it is 20 mph or under, we usually go fishing.
 If it is blowing 25-30+mph I leave it up to the customers.
 We often fish for tarpon very close by to the marina (within half a mile sometimes).
-So even when it is super windy, we don’t always have to go far and can stay in protected water that is fairly calm.
-So you can get your trip in and still often catch a nice tarpon.
+So even when it is super windy, we don’t always have to go far and we can stay in protected water that is fairly calm.
+This way you can get your trip in and still often catch a nice tarpon.

 Can we keep tarpon?